Year-End Charitable Giving Reminders

 A DAF can be a great tool for someone who is bunching deductions.
 You are able to receive an immediate deduction for all contributions (up to limits) while distributing the funds to charity over time.

-Donor advised funds are a flexible, easy to administer and relatively inexpensive way to leverage your charitable giving over time.
+Donor advised funds are a flexible, easy to administer and a relatively inexpensive way to leverage your charitable giving over time.
 They have become a very popular giving tool for those reasons.

 If you have already established a Donor Advised Fund through Schwab, consult Schwab Charitable’s 2020 Year-End Contribution Guidelines for important deadlines.